Make healing soup with this herbal bone broth

 NUTIRENTS AND ELECTROLYTES

 Bone broth contains many essential nutrients including iron, vitamins A and K, fatty acids like oleic acid that help reduce inflammation, selenium which boosts your immune system to fight off illness-causing bacteria.
 It also has zinc for eye health or manganese because it helps with mood regulation.
-Make sure you're getting all the benefits by consuming this tasty broth regularly!
+Ensure you’re getting all the benefits by consuming this tasty broth regularly!

 GUT HEALTH

-In addition to being an excellent dietary source of minerals including calcium & magnesium needed for strong bones + teeth Dandelion also provides us with vitamins A C F B12 but most importantly is its natural anti-inflammatory properties plus high
+In addition to being an excellent dietary source of minerals including calcium & magnesium needed for strong bones + teeth, Dandelion also provides us with vitamins A C F B12 but most importantly is its natural anti-inflammatory properties plus high

 The recipe